 - Early detection of ocular conditions-Glaucoma, multiple sclerosis, minimum capsular opacification, ocular hypertension, astigmatism, keratoconus

-- Assists in more precise assessments of patients prior to surgery and post-operatively- Cataract, refractive surgery
+- Assists in more precise assessments of patients before surgery and post-operatively- Cataract, refractive surgery

-- Monitoring disease – Amblyopia, diabetes, optic neuritis and papilledma
+- Monitoring disease – Amblyopia, diabetes, optic neuritis and papilledema

 What are the symptoms of low contrast sensitivity?